 2. Cook the thighs until the skin is deeply golden and crispy.
 And then remove the pan from heat and flip.
 If you try to flip the thighs and the skin is sticking to the pan, the chicken’s not ready to be flipped.
 Put it back on the heat.
 The skin will self-release when it’s ready.

 3. Squeeze the juice of 1/2 of a lemon over the pan and then slice the other half and nestle the slices amongst the thighs.
+Don’t cook the chicken with lemon slices on top of the thighs as the moisture can make the skin less crispy.

 4. Bake for 15 to 22 minutes, until an instant-read thermometer inserted into the center of the thighs reads at least 165°F. Thigh size varies wildly, so very large thighs may take longer to cook.
 Let chicken rest for 5 minutes and serve.